Gleyber Torres Player Props: Yankees vs. Marlins

 Gleyber Torres At The Plate

-- Among qualifying hitters, he ranks 46th in batting average, while his on-base percentage ranks 62nd and he is 67th in slugging.
+- Among qualifying batters, he ranks 46th in batting average, while his on-base percentage ranks 60th and he is 64th in slugging.

-- Torres enters this game on a nine-game hitting streak.
-In his last outings, he's hitting .421 with two homers.
+- Torres will look to extend his 10-game hitting streak.
+He's batting .381 with one homer in his last outings.

+- Torres has reached base via a hit in 84 games this year (of 114 played), and had multiple hits in 30 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.